Jimmy Watson (ice hockey)

 James Charles Watson (born August 19, 1952) is a Canadian former professional ice hockey defenceman.
 He played ten seasons in the National Hockey League (NHL) for the Philadelphia Flyers from 1973 to 1982.
 With the Flyers he won the Stanley Cup twice, in 1974 and 1975.
-He was inducted into the Flyers' Hall of Fame February 2016.
-Internationally Watson played 2 games in the 1976 Canada Cup for Canada.
+He was inducted into the Flyers' Hall of Fame in February 2016.
+Internationally, Watson played two games in the 1976 Canada Cup for Canada.

 Biography

 Watson was born in Smithers, British Columbia.
 He played with his older brother Joe for several seasons with the Flyers, winning the Stanley Cup together in 1974 and 1975.

 Watson currently coaches youth hockey for the Delco Phantoms Midget 18U-AA team.
 His previous team, the Philadelphia Little Flyers Midget 16U American AAA team won the 2008-2009 and 2009-2010 AYHL Championships.
 Watson also runs the Jim Watson Hockey Academy and Jim Watson Hockey Camp at Iceworks Skating Complex in Aston, Pennsylvania.

 On June 30, 2015, the Flyers announced that Watson would be inducted into the Flyers Hall of Fame in a pre-game ceremony on February 29, 2016.

 Watson is the father of two sons who have played professional hockey.
 Chase Watson played college hockey with the Providence Friars and later played in the minors with the Reading Royals in the ECHL.
 Brett Watson played in two professional games for the Wheeling Nailers.